filyp/MUDMAN/README.md

 - `configs/ablations_and_loss2,smol,python.yaml`
 - `configs/ablations_and_loss2,pythia,python.yaml`

-On a L40 GPU, experiments for one Llama-3.2-1B yaml should take around 5\*7h (5 methods inside), for SmolLM-135M 5\*9h, and for pythia-14m 5\*4h.
+On an Nvidia L40 GPU, experiments for one Llama-3.2-1B yaml should take around 5\*7h (5 methods inside), for SmolLM-135M 5\*9h, and for pythia-14m 5\*4h.

 Then to visualize the results run `python src/plotting/ablations_and_loss.py`.